rikenbit/GenPerturb/README.md

 ---
 ## Preprocessing of single-cell data and pre-embedding
 Data preparation for training and model evaluation is performed using scripts in the following directory.
-This includes downloading and processing single-cell data, obtaining pre-embedding values, creating BED files that define TSS regions, downloading ChIP-seq and motif data, and so on.
+This includes downloading and preprocessing single-cell data, obtaining pre-embedding values, creating BED files that define TSS regions, downloading ChIP-seq and motif data, and so on.
 ```
 genperturb/preprocess/*
 ```